 - Prevent the substitution of cryptographic keys.

-- Verify the use of encryption (such as SSL/TLS or IPSEC) whenever data is transmitted or received over open, public networks.
+- Verify the use of encryption (TLS 1.2+) whenever data is transmitted or received over any networks.